Contact us FR

-At Alithya, our Higher Education, Healthcare, and Transportation clients often ask for help streamlining their capital request, prioritization, and approval systems.
-As capital projects become more expensive with investments in modern facilities and equipment, many teams are looking to optimize their capital investment processes and making sure their high-profile, high-spend, high-impact investments are well managed with good stewardship.
+At Alithya, our capital-intensive clients ask for help streamlining their capital request, prioritization, and approval systems.
+As capital projects become more expensive with investments in modern facilities and equipment, many teams are looking to optimize their capital investment processes and make sure their high-profile, high-spend, high-impact investments are well managed with good stewardship.

-The numbers are LARGE!
-Below are some 2017 capital spending statistics according to the US Census:
+The numbers are LARGE – some capital spending stats, according to the 2021 US Census, in 2019:

-With capital spend growing, organizations ask for help to revamp capital programming when they see their annual capital portfolio reach a 100+ capital requests per year, culminating in $100M+ of capital spend per year.
+With capital spend growing – organizations ask for help to revamp capital programming when they see their annual capital portfolio reach a 100+ capital requests per year, culminating in $100M+ of capital spend per year.
 When capital programs get to this scale, organizations can no longer effectively manage portfolios merely utilizing Excel and Email.
-If your capital program is locked in Excel, it’s too easy for the organization to make the wrong investment or overspend on in-flight projects.
+With your capital program locked in Excel, it’s too easy for the organization to make the wrong investment or overspend on in-flight projects.

 When capital spend hits this level, we see the following recurring themes: